Ligustrum lucidum: Uses

 It has become an invasive species in some areas where it has been introduced, such as urban areas in the southeastern United States.
 It is classed as a noxious weed in New South Wales, Australia, and is similarly listed in New Zealand's National Pest Plant Accord.

+It is the origin of Chinese insect wax from the Ericerus pela used for making candles.

 Ethnomedical uses

 The seeds are known as nu zhen zi (female chastity seed/berry) in traditional Chinese medicine and are believed to nourish liver and kidney yin and jing in the treatment of tinnitus (ringing in the ears), vertigo (dizziness), premature graying of the hair, and soreness/weakness of the lower back and knees.
 Due to the belief in the berries' ability to nourish the liver, they are also used in the treatment of disorders of the eye involving red or dry eyes, blurred vision, and pain.